Mitchell Bard: Biography

 Bard received his academic degrees from the University of California (UC): B.A. in economics from Santa Barbara, his Master's degree in public policy from Berkeley, and a Ph.D. in political science from UCLA.
 His dissertation was on "the limits to domestic influence on U.S. Middle East Policy".
 He was a postdoctoral fellow at UC Irvine from 1986 to 1987, researching the rescue by Israel of Ethiopian Jews from the Sudan, known as Operation Moses.
 Bard lives in Maryland with his wife and two sons.

 Media career

 Bard is a former editor of the Near East Report, the American Israel Public Affairs Committee's ("AIPAC") weekly newsletter on U.S.-Middle East policy.
 Before working for the AIPAC, he was a polling analyst for the George (H.W.)
 Bush for President Survey Research Group during the 1988 presidential election.
 He has been interviewed on Fox News, MSNBC, NBC, Al-Jazeera, The Jenny Jones Show and other media outlets.

-In 2012, Bard attended the Israeli Presidential Conference.

 Awards and recognition

-In 2013, he was on the Algemeiner's list of the Top 100 People Positively Influencing Jewish Life for his work.
+In 2013, he was on the Algemeiner Journal list of the Top 100 People Positively Influencing Jewish Life for his work.